shczhen/docs/sql-statements/sql-statement-replace.md

 ---
-title: 交換| TiDBSQLステートメントリファレンス
+title: REPLACE | TiDB SQL Statement Reference
-summary: TiDBデータベースのREPLACEの使用法の概要。
+summary: An overview of the usage of REPLACE for the TiDB database.
 ---

 # 交換 {#replace}